LUOyk1999/Molecular-homology/mol-homology/README.md

 tqdm                      4.31.1
 tensorboardx              1.6
 ```

+The other remaining packages can be latest version.

 All the necessary data files can be downloaded from the following links.
 Download from [data](http://snap.stanford.edu/gnn-pretrain/data/chem_dataset.zip) (2.5GB), put it under `finetune/`, and unzip it.